arase-cl-lab/arase-cl-lab.github.io/_posts/2024-04-01-launch-lab.markdown

 {%- comment -%} Please place your page content here {%- endcomment -%}

-Arase Lab got launched at TITECH today.
+Today marks the official launch of Arase Lab at TITECH.

-Our goal is advancing technologies of natural language processing and computational linguistics and delivering exciting language applications.
+Our primary mission is to advance the frontiers of natural language processing and computational linguistics technologies, with the aim of creating innovative language applications.
 More news will come, stay tuned!

+Additionally, we are actively seeking Postdocs and welcoming prospective PhD, master, and undergraduate students to join our team.
+If you are interested, don't hesitate to get in touch!